As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Notebook:

 Take a notebook with you and a pen or a pencil.
-Write down anything you feel is significant as this is a good way to track your journey.
-You can also state that a certain area has the stones or minerals that you are looking for.
+Write down anything you feel is significant, as this is a good way to track your journey.
+You can also state that a certain area has the stones or minerals you want.

 - Classifier:

 These pans or screens have small holes at the bottom of them.
-This allows for the dirt or water to seep through from the rocks and stones.
-You should be able to clearly see the stones after you use this classifier.
+This allows dirt or water to seep through the rocks and stones.
+You should be able to see the stones clearly after you use this classifier.

 - Shovels:

-If you know that in the area you are looking for minerals that need to be dug up, you should pack a shovel or a garden hoe.
+If you know that you are looking for minerals that need to be dug up in the area, you should pack a shovel or a garden hoe.

 These tools can cover more ground when you have to excavate the area.
-It may be best to learn about the area first before you bring a shovel on a long journey.
+Learning about the area before bringing a shovel on a long journey may be best.

 Best Shovels, Brushes, Sample Bags & More for Rockhounding